 As part of the application process, students typically discuss possible projects with potential supervisor(s) before making their MRes application to ensure that there is a suitable project available.

 **Below please find a list of MRes project examples; there is no guarantee that those projects would be available for selection though. **

 You can also contact your preferred supervisor(s) to discuss a project idea.
-Please go to this webpage to help you decide on which supervisor(s) you may wish to contact.
+Please go to Computing's Research webpage and/or this webpage to help you decide on which supervisor(s) you may wish to contact.

 |Project title||Project supervisor and contact email|

 |Argumentation-based Explainable AI||Prof Francesca Toni

 |CNN-based image analysis for automatic quantification of fungal burden in histology images||Dr Tanaka, Reiko

 |Data efficient and generalisable machine learning for metastasis detection on whole-body MRI scans||Dr Bai, Wenjia

 |Deep learning-based hyperspectral unmixing for Raman biomolecular imaging||Prof Barahona, Mauricio